GDelevoye/kmers_removal/README.md

 # What does the notebook show ?

 The notebook downloads a human and a mouse assembly.
-Then, it shows how kmers can be retrieved from a human or mouse assembly, how to make a small summary report of the kmers localization in both genomes (see example in .csv files given in the repo), and how we can remove a given list of kmers to create a new .fasta reference
+Then, it shows how kmers can be retrieved from a human or mouse assembly, how to make a small summary report of the kmers localization in both genomes (see example in .csv files given in the repo), and how we can remove a given list of kmers to create a new .fasta reference free from these kmers